 French fashion has been trending since the 1700s.
-As crazy as this seems when most of our trends only last a season, it isn’t surprising that women across the globe have wanted to be “French” for some time.
+As crazy as this seems when most of our trends only last a season, it isn’t surprising that women across the globe have wanted the classic French style look for some time.

 Many stores follow the general themes of French fashion, but there are a surprisingly small number of authentic French fashion brands.
-Today, I’m putting together a list of 45 French fashion brands that are all extremely authentic (with beautiful clothing) in a variety of price ranges.
+Today, I’m putting together a list of 45 French fashion brands that are all located in France (with beautiful clothing) in a variety of price ranges.

 Here is how I set this pricing scale up:

 - $$$$: Extremely expensive (average piece over $750)

 The thing about French fashion brands is that they’re expensive.
 You definitely need to have a bit of extra money in order to splurge on most of these brands.
 I did include some more affordable brands in this list, but they generally offer basic items or are priced just under $100 per item, which is still pretty expensive for some folks.

 If you want French clothing but can’t afford these French fashion brands, scroll to the bottom of the post where I made a list of brands that offer great French style pieces at drastically reduced prices.

 Related Post: 20+ Affordable Dark Academia Fashion Brands